Types of Corporate Entities

 - Maintenance of statutory registers and other formal documentation.

-- Opening bank accounts.
+- Assistance with opening bank accounts.

-- Annual Reports.
+- Annual reports.

 - Payroll administration.

-- Handling all incoming and outgoing correspondence.
+- Management of all incoming and outgoing correspondence.

 Our company licensing services